EthosWallet/ethos-docs/src/pages/util.md

 ---
 title: Utility Functions
-description: Utility functions for common use cases when building in Sui.
+description: Utility functions for common use cases when building on Sui.
 ---

-EthosConnect provides a variety of utility functions that you might find useful while developing.
+EthosConnect provides a variety of utility functions that you might find useful while developing on Sui.

 ---